ibuisic/dev_starter_kit/readme.md

 #### Important guidelines:
 - 2 spaces are used for indentation
 - Curly brackets go in the same line as the selector
+- Nesting selectors more than three levels deep and the code is at risk of being to reliant on HTML structure, overly-specific and difficult to understand.
+- 50 lines is reasonable length for keeping an entire block on a code editor screen without having to scroll.
 - Use a new line for every block, list or table element, and indent every such child element to show heirarchy and improve understanding
 - Do not use brackets for invoked selectors, write `.hide` instead off `.hide()`.
 - When grouping selectors, keep individual selectors to a single line.